 - Stay for at least one week

-- Have someone we know vouch for them (we know a lot of people from software craftsmanship communities, so start there)
+- Have someone we know vouch for them (we know a lot of people from software craft communities, so start there)

 - Or can show some interesting work they did (book, blog, code, open source contributions, community contributions, conferences etc)